austinlyons/signalbars.js/README.md

 =============
 Quick Start
 ----------
-To use SignalBarsJS, you'll need to include signalbars.js and jQuery.
-Then sprinkle in a bit of HTML and JavaScript.
+To create signal bars, simply include signalbars.js and jQuery and sprinkle in a bit of HTML and JavaScript.

 * First, create an HTML file and reference jQuery and SignalBarsJS.